2015 Lafayette shooting: Theater and film response

 Amy Schumer, who wrote and starred in the film being shown as the shooting occurred, posted on her Twitter account, "My heart is broken and all my thoughts and prayers are with everyone in Louisiana."
 She later joined U.S. Senator Chuck Schumer of New York, a cousin of her father's, in calling for stricter gun control and increased mental health funding.
-Schumer expanded on the shooting and her views on gun control in her best-selling book The Girl with the Lower Back Tattoo, where she talked about the two murder victims at length; she referred to the gunman's vile personal views and sickness and did not write his name.
+Schumer expanded on the shooting and her views on gun control in her autobiography The Girl with the Lower Back Tattoo, where she talked about the two murder victims at length; she referred to the gunman's personal views and issues without referring to him by name.

 Universal Studios, the film's distributor, also released a statement, saying, "All of us at Universal Pictures send our heartfelt sympathies to the victims of this senseless tragedy and their families in Louisiana."

 The theater and its parent company, the Southern Theatres, did not immediately respond to a request for comment.
 Security was increased at the other Grand movie theater in Kenner, Louisiana, and at the Esplanade Mall in Kenner.
 They later issued a statement, in which they said, "All of us offer our thoughts and prayers to the victims and the community of Lafayette.
 We are grateful to all local officials and to the governor for their efforts."